mscwu/udacity_behavioral_cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 In my project, I used the model propose by NVIDIA.
-More details can be found [here]. (https://arxiv.org/abs/1604.07316)
+More details can be found [here](https://arxiv.org/abs/1604.07316)
-Here is a graphic representation of the model architecture.
-[image1]: ./write_up_img/cnn-architecture.png "Model Architecture"

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 14).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 75).
+Total EPOCH number is selected such that overfitting is eliminated.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving and multiple cameras correction.

 For details about how I created the training data, see the next section.